ckim115/cs131/a2/README.md

 ```bash
 ./removeby [arguments] [file/directory] [date]
 ```
-By default, delete_by uses the last modified date to remove files
+By default, removeby uses the last modified date to remove files
 Date should be in the format **YYYY-MM-DD**
 Arguments should be together: **-[ARG1][ARG2][ARG3]** or **[ARG1][ARG2][ARG3]**